nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Usage**: `view recipe <#REF>`

 Examples:
-- `view recipe #4` <br />
+- `view recipe #1` <br />
-	This displays the fourth recipe currently shown in the recipe list.
+	This displays the first recipe currently shown in the recipe list.
 - `view recipe pancakes` <br />
 	This displays the recipe named 'pancakes'.
 Note that the name here is case insensitive.

-To illustrate, in the scenario below, both `#4` and `pancakes` will refer to the same recipe:
+To illustrate, in the scenario below, both `#1` and `pancakes` will refer to the same recipe:
 <a name="Figure-6-1"></a>
 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/ug/view_recipe_1.png" width="75%" /> <br />